When I first started managing my own money, I did everything manually.

 Can't Find Your Institution?

-If you are having trouble finding your financial institution, it's possible that Personal Capital has not added support for them yet.
-For the longest time, TradeKing wasn't supported.
-There are two potential solutions to this.
+If you are having trouble finding your financial institution, Empower may not have added support for them yet.
+For quite some time, my brokerage wasn’t supported (it is now) but there are workarounds.

-First, you can check if perhaps your institution is actually named something else.
-The best example is a Fidelity 401(k) – it turns out that it's run through NetBenefits.
-If you have a Fidelity 401(k) then you won't actually find “Fidelity 401k” in the account listings – it actually says Fidelity (All accounts except 401k).
-For an actual Fidelity 401k you will need the NetBenefits one.
+First, you can check if perhaps your institution is named something else.
+The best example is a Fidelity 401(k) – it turns out that it’s run through NetBenefits.
+If you have a Fidelity 401(k) then you won’t find “Fidelity 401k” in the account listings – it says Fidelity (All accounts except 401k).
+For an actual Fidelity 401k, you will need the NetBenefits one.

 If you work at Textron and want to find your 401k for them, it's Fidelity NetBenefits Textron.
 Confusing but at least it's there!

-Next, you can manually add publicly traded securities into a portfolio that Personal Capital will track on your behalf.
-So previously with TradeKing, I just put in all my holdings.
-100 shares of Company Y, 150 shares of Company Z, etc. It's cumbersome the first time but then it tracks as normal.
+Next, you can manually add publicly traded securities into a portfolio that Empower will track on your behalf.
+So previously, I just put in all my holdings.
+100 shares of Company Y, 150 shares of Company Z, etc. It’s cumbersome the first time but then it tracks as normal.

 Tracking Other Non-Investment Assets

-You can track “other assets” like art, cars, etc – there just isn't any updating functionality because there's on central database of pricing for those types of things.
+You can track “other assets” like art, cars, etc – there just isn’t any updating functionality because there’s no central database of pricing for those types of things.

 One exception is real estate, which you can track to Zillow's Zestimate: